ADD-ONS / ANTICOAGULANT THERAPY

 - administered as an IV bolus with rapid onset of action

-- allows rapid resumption of anticoagulant therapy (24h after administration)
+- allows for the rapid resumption of anticoagulant therapy (within 24 hours post-administration)

-- several pathways contribute to antibody metabolism – all involve the biodegradation of antibodies into smaller molecules, which are then reabsorbed and incorporated into the general protein synthesis
+- several pathways contribute to antibody metabolism; all involve the biodegradation of antibodies into smaller molecules, which are subsequently reabsorbed and incorporated into general protein synthesis

 Clinial trials